Gabriel Moreno Player Props: Diamondbacks vs. Mets

 Gabriel Moreno At The Plate

-- In 62 games played this season, he has hit a homer in only two of them.
+- He has gone deep in two of 62 games played this year, and in 0.9% of his plate appearances.

-- Moreno has had an RBI in 20 games this season (32.3%), including four multi-RBI outings (6.5%).
-He has also driven in three or more of his team's runs in two contests.
+- Moreno has driven home a run in 20 games this season (32.3%), including more than one RBI in 6.5% of his games and producing three or more of his team's runs on two occasions..

-- In 15 of 62 games this season, he has scored, including multiple runs once.
+- In 15 of 62 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.